awsmug/simple-docker-webserver/Readme.md

 ### Webserver settings

 The nginx host by default is `localhost`.
-You can change the host it in the  `conf / nginx / nginx.conf`.
+You can change the host it in the  `conf/nginx/nginx.conf`.
 But please keep in mind to add the host entry to your local `/etc/hosts` file.

 ## Launching Webserver